NicNedwob/RUBICON-CHATROOM/README.md

 11. Exit a client with keyword Ctrl-C. Is the client removed gracefully? -> Yes.
 12. Close server with clients still connected.
 Do clients gracefully close -> Yes.

 Testing showed that any number of clients could communicate both locally and over machines on same network.
-Testing also showed that all use-cases or erros are handled gracefully.
+Testing also showed that all use-cases or errors are handled gracefully.